marijnmur/googlecloudshelltutorials/liveness_and_readiness.md

 and need to know from each other if they are available, health checks for liveness and readiness are built-in features.
 The kubelet on the master node sends out probes to every registered pod and checks if it is still there via liveness and readiness probes.
-Let's take a better look at these two fearures.
+Let's take a better look at these two features.

 ## Liveness